MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - A blob is a binary file containing only the information relevant to building the project/the source files.
-2. tree - TODO
+2. tree - "A tree object represents one level of directory information.
+It records blob identifiers, path names, and a bit of metadata for all the files in one directory.
+It can also recursively reference other (sub)tree objects and thus build a complete hierarchy of files and subdirectories." ("Version Control with Git")
-3. commit - TODO
+3. commit - Adds all the files you’ve changed and added to your repo with a message before you push your new repo to github.
-4. repo - TODO
+4. repo - A repository.
+A place to store projects and files using git.
-5. hash - TODO
+5. hash - A specified object ID.